mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 ### Configuring Emmet in VS Code

-* Open Preferences...Settings from the "File" menu in Windows or Linux or the "Code" menu in macOS.
+* Open Preferences...Settings from the "File" menu in Windows and Linux, or the "Code" menu in macOS.
 * Enter "Emmet" in the "Search Settings" input at the top.
 * Note the available settings and their defaults on the left.